pixie-io/grafana-plugin/README.md

 Grafana comes with a command line tool that can be used to install plugins.

-1. Run this command: `grafana-cli plugins install pixie-datasource`
+1. Run this command: `grafana-cli plugins install pixie-pixie-datasource`
 2. Restart the Grafana server.
 3. With Grafana open, from the left vertical menu choose "Configuration" > "Data Sources."
 Select the "Add data source" button.
 Search for "Pixie Grafana Datasource Plugin" and press the "Select" button.
 The Pixie Plugin requires a Pixie API Key and Cluster ID to execute queries.
 To create an API Key, follow the directions [here](https://docs.pixielabs.ai/using-pixie/api-quick-start/#get-an-api-token).
 To find your cluster's ID, follow the directions [here](https://docs.pixielabs.ai/using-pixie/api-quick-start/#get-a-cluster-id).
 Finally, select the "Save & Test" button.